SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    They differ from Objective-C's ``NSArray`` and ``NSMutableArray`` classes, which can store any kind of object and do not provide any information about the nature of the objects they return.
-   In Swift, the type of values that a particular array can store is always made clear, either through an explicit type annotation, or through type inference, and does not have to be a class type.
+   In Swift, the type of values
+   that a particular array can store is always made clear, either through an explicit type annotation or through type inference.

 .. _CollectionTypes_ArrayTypeShorthandSyntax: